Broken Voices: Release

-Broken Voices had its premiere at 59th Karlovy Vary International Film Festival on 6 July 2025, where it competed for Crystal Globe with other eleven feature films.
+Broken Voices had its premiere at the 59th Karlovy Vary International Film Festival on 6 July 2025, where it competed for the Crystal Globe with eleven other feature films.
 The trailer was released on 1 July 2025, just before the start of the festival by the Czech distributor Cinemart.

-The film was showcased 'In Full View: Crisis, Conflict, Conscience' section at the 2025 Cinéfest Sudbury International Film Festival on 15 September 2025.
-On 3 October 2025, it was presented in Panorama section of 2025 Vancouver International Film Festival. and competed at the Warsaw Film Festival in Competition 1-2 section on 16 October 2025.
+The film was showcased in the 'In Full View: Crisis, Conflict, Conscience' section at the 2025 Cinéfest Sudbury International Film Festival on 15 September 2025.
+On 3 October 2025, it was presented in the Panorama section of the 2025 Vancouver International Film Festival and competed at the Warsaw Film Festival in the Competition 1-2 section on 16 October 2025.

-On 10 November 2025, it was presented in Visions of the East section of Arras Film Festival.
+On 10 November 2025, it was presented in the Visions of the East section of the Arras Film Festival.

+The film was presented in the New Voices New Visions section of the 37th Palm Springs International Film Festival on 2 January 2026.

+The film will be presented in the feature films section of the 41st Santa Barbara International Film Festival in February 2026.

 The film was released in Czech theatres on 17 July 2025.

-The film was shortlisted along with other two films as the Czech Republic‘s Oscar submission for 98th Academy Awards.
+The film was shortlisted along with two other films as the Czech Republic‘s Oscar submission for 98th Academy Awards, but did not make the shortlist.

 In June 2025, the international rights of the film were acquired by distribution & production company Salaud Morisset.